Why do individuals come to the Counseling Center?

 How do I start the counseling process?

-Appointments may be scheduled by calling (610) 330-5005 or stopping by the Counseling Center, located on the second floor of Bailey Health Center, to set up an appointment.
+Appointments may be scheduled by calling (610) 330-5005, stopping by the Counseling Center (located on the second floor of Bailey Health Center), or emailing us at counselingcenter@lafayette.edu.

 If you have a pressing and/or or time-sensitive concern that does not require ongoing counseling you may choose to meet with a counselor for a brief, solution-focused consultation session through the drop-in Consultation Clinic.
 Drop-in consultation times are Monday-Friday, 10am-11:30am & 1pm-3:30pm; students are seen on a first-come, first-served basis; no appointments are needed.